Teen Acne: A Parent's Guide to Safe, Natural Skincare

 • Simple 3-step routine: gentle cleanser, moisturizer, one acne treatment

-• Natural ingredients like turmeric and niacinamide are gentler than harsh chemicals
+• Turmeric and niacinamide are gentler than harsh chemicals for teens

 • See a dermatologist if acne is cystic, scarring, or not improving after 12 weeks